DEC's Role and Responsibilities

 When and where does the DEC hold its meetings?
 What time do the meetings begin?

-The DEC usually holds its hearings in the "Generals" Conference Room at 43 Buena Vista Street, Devens, Massachusetts.
+The DEC usually holds its hearings in the first floor conference room, 33 Andrews Parkway, Devens, Massachusetts.
 Usually hearings are held on the last Tuesday of each month at 6:45PM and business meetings are conducted on the first Thursday after the first Tuesday of each month at 7:30AM, or as the schedule allows.
+Meeting/Public Hearing date, including time and location, is posted in all legal notices and meeting agendas.

-How do I get to 43 Buena Vista Street?
+How do I get to 33 Andrews Parkway?

 How do I obtain hearing and meeting agendas?

-An agenda is posted at the DEC offices, at least 48 hours before the hearing or meeting.
+An agenda is posted at the DEC offices and on the Devens website (www.devensec.com ), at least 48 hours before the hearing or meeting.

 How do I find out what time a hearing will be held?

-The exact time is not established until the night of the hearing.
+The exact time for each public hearing is not established until the night of the hearing.
 The DEC Chair sets the order of the DEC agenda at the beginning of each meeting, taking into consideration the expected length of the hearing, the number of speakers expected on each application, the preferences of DEC commissioners and staff availability.

 How do I get the opportunity to speak at a DEC hearing?

-Request permission to speak from the Chair.
-The Chair will be acknowledge you in the order in which you raised your hand.
+Request permission to speak from the Chair by raising your hand during the public participation portion of the hearing.
+The Chair will acknowledge you in the order in which hands were raised.
 Please sign the attendance sheet so your name is properly spelled for purposes of the meeting minutes.

 How long may and how often may I speak?